 My DNA is 98.6% AJ, based on the models used by 23andMe, and nearly 100% according to AncestryDNA‘s model.
 In the 1% to 2% ranges, you should consider most things in DNA for ancestry “noise” and ignore it.
 If you have a DNA match to one of the kits I manage, you are matching AJ DNA.
 That means that we are already farther apart than you have been led to believe.

 Here is a very good article about the problem: “No, You Don’t Really Have 7,900 4th Cousins: Some DNA Basics for Those With Jewish Heritage” by Jennifer Mendelsohn.
 She explains it much better than I can.

 If you are new to genetic genealogy, you need to learn a lot to make sense of it.
 You also must have a family tree going back multiple generations to make use of it for finding distant relatives.
 If your family tree is sparse in the first three generations away from yourself, that is a much better place to be spending your time researching.

 There is no harm making initial contact with your matches.
-Be aware that the first thing that anybody who knows what they are doing is going to ask you for, if you hear back from them at all, will be something like: “Please send me a copy of your family tree.
-I need the following information for all your blood relatives that you know:
+Be aware that the first thing that anybody with experience will ask you for, if you hear back from them, will be a request for your family tree data.
+The information that is needed is the following:

 - Name, birth date, birth place, death date and death place of each person.